philmccarthy24/selfbalancingrobot/readme.md

 - 28 25mm steel braces and 16 M4 bolts/washers/nuts to secure the poles to the boards.
 - 2 6.5 inch 36v rated wheel hub motors taken from a broken hoverhoard bought off ebay for £20, each secured with 4 M8 bolts, washers and wing nuts.

 See the mechanical drawings in the docs/mechanical directory for further details (created with [OpenSCAD](https://openscad.org/)).
-Here's a photo of the assembly during motor/ahrs testing:
+Here's a photo of the assembly during motor/ahrs testing, showing how the frame is bolted together:

 ![motor tests](https://raw.githubusercontent.com/philmccarthy24/selfbalancingrobot/master/media/motor_tests.jpeg)